Share On Social!

 Your school can help these kids!

-The new Salud America!
-“School Food Pantry Action Pack” is a free guide to help school personnel talk to decision-makers, work through logistics, and start a School Food Pantry to help hungry students and reduce local food insecurity.
+Try the Salud America!
+“School Food Pantry Action Pack.”
+The pack is a free guide to help school personnel talk to decision-makers, work through logistics, and start a School Food Pantry to help hungry students and reduce local food insecurity.

 A School Food Pantry accepts, stores, and redistributes donated and leftover food to students.